3 questions to learn if your baby's gut is healthy.

 Evivo helps protect the NICU baby’s gut microbiome through a variety of actions derived from its ability to consume HMOs.
 It is anti-inflammatory, decreases intestinal permeability, and increases the production of short-chain fatty acids, particularly lactate and acetate, which can be protective in infants.2,4,5

-A meta-analysis review found that administration of probiotics to infants in the NICU is safe and effective, and can reduce incidence of NEC and mortality.6 The authors also found that probiotic administration leads to shorter time to full feeds and may reduce incidence of sepsis.6 In the four years since the meta-analysis review was completed, further clinical research has concluded that not all probiotics are created equal.
+A meta-analysis review found that feeding of probiotics to infants in the NICU is safe and effective, and can reduce incidence of NEC and mortality.6 The authors also found that probiotics lead to shorter time to full feeds and may reduce incidence of sepsis.6 In the four years since the meta-analysis review was completed, further clinical research has concluded that not all probiotics are created equal.
 It is critical for the hospital to understand the mechanism by which the probiotic is working in their infants.

 Evivo is intended for use in term infants consuming human milk.
 If you have any questions about the use of the product, please consult a physician.

 Choose Evivo for your patients for an optimal start to a healthy life.

 Fight antibiotic resistance in your patients with the first and only clinically proven infant probiotic.
 Evivo.